rakeshgmtke/cx_server/README.md

 		  Path to the log file (default: "/tmp/hss.log").
 This is used only if -log is enabled.

 	-network_type
-		  Protocol type to use for DIAMETER communication (tcp or sctp) (default: "tcp").
+		  Protocol type to use for DIAMETER communication (tcp or sctp) (default: "TCP").
+Note: SCTP is not tested.

 	-pprof_addr
 		  Address in the form of ip:port for the pprof server (default: ":9000").